 There are lots of advantages for someone who takes medication regularly to make using a dosette box part of their medication routine:

 Improved medication management

-Dosette boxes also allows you to see when you need to order a repeat prescription more easily which again improves medication management.
+Dosette boxes also allow you to see when you need to order a repeat prescription more easily which, again, improves medication management.

 Another benefit of dosette boxes is that they can help you stay organised by providing a central location for all your medication.
 According to NHS statistics, 72% of people aged 65 and older are on at least three different prescriptions.3 For these people, a dosette box can be especially helpful to stay organised with more complex medication needs.